zhangbsn-gt/developer.gov.sg/collections/_guidelines/standards-and-best-practices/digital-service-standards.md

   <figcaption>Fig 1: Digital Service Standards Objectives</figcaption>
 </figure>

-Through the DSS, Government agencies can design and deliver digital services that are:

-- Accessible and inclusive: Benefits different users, including seniors and persons with special needs.
-- Usable - Simple to understand and easy to use.
-- Relevant - Meets the needs of users.

 ### How was the DSS Created?

 We obtain insights on user needs from citizens, businesses and the Government.
 Examples of how we do so are shown below: